V6 engine: Use in automobiles

+The Chevrolet 90° V6 engine was introduced in 1978 and is based on the Chevrolet small-block engine with two cylinders removed.
+The original engine family was phased out in early 2014 and it was mostly used in Chevrolet and GMC trucks and vans.
+Its discontinuation marked the end of Chevrolet small-block engine designs dating back to the 1955 model year.
+It was replaced by another V6 of similar displacement that is based on the Generation V LS-based engine.

 The first mass-produced Japanese V6 engine was the Nissan VG engine, a 60-degree design which was produced from 1983 to 2004.
 The Honda C engine was introduced in 1985, followed by the Mitsubishi 6G7 engine and the Mazda J engine in 1986, the Toyota VZ engine in 1988, and the Isuzu V engine in 1992.
 Hyundai introduced the first South Korean Hyundai Sigma engine based on technology shared from the Mitsubishi unit in 1995.

 German car manufacturers were relatively slow to adopt V6 engines, because engineers believed that they lacked the smoothness of an inline-six engine.
 The first German V6 engine was a 2.8 liter 90° V6 that was launched in the 1990 Audi 100.
 Different variants of this engine gradually replaced the inline-5 engines that were commonly used in large and/or high-performance Audi vehicles.
 The second engine was the VR6 engine, which was introduced across Volkswagen's mid-size and sports car lineup in the 1990s.
 In 1998, Mercedes-Benz introduced its first V6 engine, the M112, while BMW has continued to use inline-six engines.
 Mercedes-Benz discontinued production of V6 engines in 2023, and has returned to making inline-six engines.

 The first independently designed British V6 engine was the Rover KV6 engine, which replaced the Honda C engine that was previously used in the Rover 800.
 Jaguar used the Ford-based AJ-V6 engine until 2011 in their smaller cars, but also shared a V6 version of the 90° AJ-V8 engine with Land Rover for use in the XE, XF, XJ, F-Type and the F-Pace.
 Land Rover used it in the Range Rover, Range Rover Sport, Range Rover Velar, and the Discovery 4.

 The 90° V6 engine was discontinued in 2020, and Jaguar Land Rover replaced it with the new Ingenium engine, which has an inline-six variant for JLR's bigger cars and SUVs.

 By the mid-1990s, the V6 layout was the most common configuration for six-cylinder automotive engines, with V6 engines having replaced most of the straight-six engines.
 Today, it is being progressively replaced across the car industry by turbocharged 4-cylinder engines, which can produce similar power, but in a smaller package that produces cleaner emissions, has better fuel economy, and are less expensive to produce.